commercelayer/commercelayer-cli-plugin-triggers/README.md

 ### `commercelayer order:save_payment_source_to_customer_wallet ID`

-Send this attribute if you want the order's payment source to be saved in the customer's wallet as a customer payment source..
+Send this attribute if you want the order's payment source to be saved in the customer's wallet as a customer payment source.

 ```
 USAGE